IRS Estimated Quarterly Tax Payments: 1040-ES Guide & Dates

 Pay Estimated Taxes by Mail

 To make your estimated quarterly tax payments by mail, tear off the voucher at the bottom of Form 1040-ES and mail it to the IRS.
 Include a check or money order for your payment.
 You don’t have to include the worksheet with your calculations.
-To be considered on time, the form must be postmarked by the due date.
+To be considered on-time, the form must be postmarked by the due date.
+To find the address, refer to page five of the 1040-es document.
+The address is determined based on your location

 Pay Estimated Taxes by Direct Debit